MicrosoftDocs/semantic-kernel-docs/semantic-kernel/samples-and-solutions/copilot-chat.md

     ./Start.sh
     ```
     ---
 6) Congrats!
-A browser should automatically launch and navigate to https://localhost:3000 with the sample app running
+A browser should automatically launch and navigate to _https://localhost:3000_ with the sample app running.

 ## Exploring the app
 With the Copilot Chat sample app running, you can start interacting with the chatbot.
 The app will start with a default conversation thread where you can ask it questions.